prabhakarlab/mCNV_FISH/README.md

 ## System Requirements
 Due to the large size of the raw images, we recommend running steps 1-4 of the pipeline (description below) on an HPC.
 On our HPCs, we used the following SLURM settings (note: your HPC may have a different job scheduler engine and different flags): --cpus-per-task 8 --mem 192G.

+## Installation
+We have provided the environment file ('mCNV_FISH_environment.yml') in this repository; alternatively, one can run the pipeline using the mCNV_FISH Singularity container and the Cellpose Singularity container, which are available with the demo dataset.

-## Data structure
+## Dataset structure (also for demo dataset)
-The following describes the data structure and image processing steps that were used in this project.
+The following describes the data structure and image processing steps that were used in this study.

-A. Images were acquired under 3 distinct cycles:
+A. Images were acquired under 3 distinct phases:
    1. Prehybridization - 3 channels (Cy5, Cy3, DAPI).
    2. Hybridization - sequential rounds of 2 channels (Cy5, Cy3).
    3. Antibody staining - 4 channels (Cy5, Cy3, GFP, DAPI).